 Finding a PC that will allow you to do school or everyday work and play all the latest games can be tricky.
-Most gaming PCs are optimized for gaming, but might not have what it takes to handle advanced imaging tools, for instance.
+Most PCs like alienware area 51 are optimized for gaming, but might not have what it takes to handle advanced imaging tools, for instance.
 They might also not be the best suited for people who need to do editing work or use multiple applications at once.
 This is why you need to know what makes for a great gaming and work machine so you can get both in the same package.
 Let’s take a look at how to find the perfect PC for gaming and work.

 Go for a Gaming PC First